jkulawik/blog/_drafts/discord-alternative.md

 the moment they do something unpopular, you're looking for an alternative once again.

 In light of that, the idealist in me says that Matrix is the future.
-However, the development of both **Element** and Matrix seems to move slowly (as far as I can tell, Spaces was the last big feature added and it was in 2021; custom emojis nowhere in sight).
+However, the development of both **Element** and Matrix seems to move slowly;
+As far as I can tell, Spaces was the last big feature added and it was in 2021; custom emojis nowhere in sight.
 My attempts at deploying a server did not give me a good first impression about the self-hosting, and joining an existing instance can be risky as I've mentioned before.
 I can close an eye to the above, but the lack of custom emojis is pretty much a deal-breaker for me.
-I could use Cinny, but it has no voice calls, which would be a deal-breaker for many others.
+I could use Cinny, but it has no voice calls, which would be a deal-breaker for many others, and Cinny developers don't seem in a hurry to implement them either.

 Asides from Matrix, **TeamSpeak** is the only app that's both self-hostable and allows instances to interact.
 It is also the only app with a hassle-free server deployment.